zoundibona/K8sWebhook/README.md

         }

-To test that the entry is successful, you use a POD that supports shell, like nginx.
+To test this entry, you use a POD that supports shell, like nginx.
 Install dns-utils and try nslookup "dns.name".
 If the DNS is able to resolve then it means it works.
 It is also possible in Webhook manifest file to use the static IP instead of the DNS name
 ##  &nbsp; STEP 3 :APPLY THE WEBHOOK CONFIG FILES